fattorib/ZeRO-transformer/README.md

 # TODOS:
 1. Ability to port weights from [Little-GPT](https://github.com/fattorib/Little-GPT)
+2. Caching previously generated states for faster sequence decoding

 # Acknowledgements
 TPU Development and training supported with Cloud TPUs from Google's TPU Research Cloud (TRC)

 # Text Generation

 For now, we only support greedy decoding, and temperature-based sampling.
+Generation is very slow as I haven't implemented caching of past states yet.
 To sample from a trained model:

 ```python
 # load model and state